 Typically, we require at least two appointments to restore your smile with bridges.
 The first appointment involves scoping the state of your teeth, including coming up with a mold or model of your teeth impressions.
 We will also recontour the abutment teeth usually by removing some enamel to make way for the crowns that we’ll fix later.
 To protect your teeth, we’ll give you a temporary bridge which you can place over the exposed teeth.
 During your second appointment, a permanent dental bridge replaces the temporary one.

-If you’re in Houston, call OASIS Modern Dentistry today to learn more about dental bridges.
+If you’re in Houston, call OASIS Modern Dentistry and Orthodontics today to learn more about dental bridges.